CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Observations and Data Reduction

 Data processing prior to the step of calculation of TOAs was done using the \verb+psrchive+\footnote{\url{https://psrchive.sourceforge.net/}} software suite with different procedure pipelines used for NG15 data vs CHIME data.
 For NG15 data this was done using the \verb+nanopipe+\footnote{\url{https://github.com/demorest/nanopipe}} data reduction pipeline which included radio frequency interference (RFI) excision, flux and polarization calibration, frequency scrunching to 64 channels, and time scrunching to a single sub-integration.

-For CHIME data, we developed a data processing pipeline \verb+chimera+ to perform equivalent processing steps to those in \verb+nanopipe+ specifically for generating WB TOAs.
+For CHIME data, we developed a data processing pipeline \verb+chimera+ \citep{chimera} to perform equivalent processing steps to those in \verb+nanopipe+ specifically for generating WB TOAs.
 This pipeline is described in Appendix \ref{sec:chimera}.
 The exception being that we did not do polarization calibration of the CHIME data, as calibration methods for CHIME are still under development \citep{chime_instrument}.
+Polarization calibration would account for instrumental polarization distortions which could introduce systemic errors into TOA calculations if not corrected for \citep{van_straten_2026}.
+These errors can be particularly pronounced for sources with a high polarization fraction as the pulsar signal passing through the interstellar medium can also undergo significant Faraday rotation.
+Of the sources in this analysis, PSR~\jten\ and PSR~\jtwentyone\ have been previously observed to have significant polarization fractions of 0.66 and 0.21 respectively \citep{12.5yr_polarization}.
+Introducing polarization calibration in future analyses could account for instrumental errors, reduce TOA uncertainty, and improve timing rms residuals.